 Stent under expansion is another risk factor for ISA and ST. In case 1, IVUS showed a vessel diameter of 3.5mm (excluding remodeled segments) with the stents originally being deployed to 2.75 and 2.5 mm.

 Case 1 and case 2 demonstrated VLST at 11 years from in-stent restenosis and plaque rupture in the setting of antiplatelet discontinuation.
 Antiplatelet cessation is the major predictor of both early and late ST. The mean time to ST following cessation of aspirin monotherapy in first generation DES is 7 days.

 Patients with observed positive remodeling in relation to a coronary stent should be considered at high risk of further ST and long term dual anti-platelet therapy should be considered.
 Polymer-free drug eluting stents or bio-absorbable stent scaffold, may theoretically offer a solution, however more long term efficacy data is needed given similar rates of ST after 16 months (6).
 These cases also illustrate the utility of IVUS, in defining pathology as well as directing definitive treatment.

 The cases highlight the need for suspicion of VLST when patients with a prior history of PCI present with STEMI, even beyond ten years following initial PCI, especially if ST has occurred previously.

 Conflict of interest: None to declare

-Authorship: S.L. and M.L. equally contributed to the preparation of case report and patient management
+Authorship: S.L. and M.L. equally contributed to management of case and preparation of case report.

 Informed consent of patients was obtained before procedures.